Trusted WordPress tutorials, when you need them most.

 Adding a custom text widget to WordPress

-With that done, click on the blue ‘+’ icon and then find the first block you want to use in your custom widget.
+With that done, click on the blue ‘+’ icon and then find the first block you want to use for your custom content.

 This allows you to easily arrange an image next to some text in a nice layout.
 With that in mind, the Media & Text block is perfect for creating an author info box, as you can see in the following image.